anushkabahuguna/YelpCamp/README.md

-An App built Node.js, express and mongoDB.
+An App built on Node.js, express and mongoDB.
 Done from  the Udemy course: "The Web Developer Bootcamp by Colt Steele."

-Depoyed on Heroku:
+Deployed on Heroku:
 https://secure-savannah-90575.herokuapp.com

 Features of this app: